'She was so many different people': the brilliance and tragedy of Jacqueline du Pré

 Jacqueline du Pré and MS

-The years leading up to her MS diagnosis were particularly difficult, when she felt bewildered and lost, not knowing whether she was having a nervous breakdown or whether she had a physical illness.
+The years leading up to Jacqueline du Pré's MS diagnosis were particularly difficult, when she felt bewildered and lost, not knowing whether she was having a nervous breakdown or whether she had a physical illness.
 It was in that context that her relationship with her brother-in-law, Christopher ‘Kiffer’ Finzi, briefly developed, something portrayed in the film as du Pré’s ultimate betrayal of her sister.

-Interestingly, no mention is made of the fact that this was by no means an isolated incident; other women came into the household; with them, he even fathered two children with his wife’s (apparent) consent.
+Interestingly, no mention is made of the fact that this was by no means an isolated incident.
+Other women came and went in the Finzi household.
+He even fathered two children with his wife’s (apparent) consent.
 Their daughter, Clare, spoke out after the publication of the book, devastated that a wounding family secret, never discussed, had been shared with the world.
 She suffered anorexia as a child, a response to the confusing events around her in the Berkshire family farm ‘commune’.

 Inevitably, her illness, which she bore so courageously, brought on bitterness: her central means of expression had been taken away, and anger was often directed at those nearest to her.
 But she continued to ‘perform’ with great humour.